Before 1914, the Second International resolved to act to prevent war…

 Politically this special congress followed on from and developed the anti-war debates and decisions at the previous, regular, congresses of the International held in Stuttgart in 1907 and in Copenhagen in 1910.

 One of the issues was whether to call for a general strike to stop a war breaking out.
-This call was supported by, amongst others, the French SFIO and in 1912 it had, at an extraordinary congress on 21 November, included “a general strike and insurrection” amongst the actions that should be taken if an outbreak of war was threatened.
+This call was supported by, amongst others, the French SFIO and in 1912 it had, at the extraordinary Basle congress on 21 November, included “a general strike and insurrection” amongst the actions that should be taken if an outbreak of war was threatened.

 The declaration of the Basle International congress summed up much of the previous years’ debates and, despite some weaknesses, spelled out a clear opposition to war between the capitalist powers: